Six Digit

 for

-the Heathkit and Kenwood TS-520 radios only.
+the Heathkit and Kenwood TS-520 radios and for the Yaesu FT-101 family.

-Bare-bones boards with pre-programmed PIC
+Note: Bare-bones boards with pre-programmed PIC

 processors